Selecting a Flute

 We do our best to make as similar of an instrument as pictured and described.
 We use the same wood type, key and design.
 However, the color, grain and texture of the woods we use will vary with its own unique personality as it will be from a new batch of woods.
 If you do not have access to the same woods we will contact you to discuss an alternative.

-Please allow us 60 -180 days to make your flute.
-Some of our lines of flutes such as the beginner series can be made in 30-60 days.
+Please allow us up to 1 year to make your flute.
+Some of our lines of flutes such as the beginner series or "no frills" series can be made in 30-90 days.
 The more complex the flute, the longer the time we need to make it.
-For more elaborate flutes, the wait time can be 120-180 days.
+For more elaborate flutes, the wait time can be up to 1 year.
 This is subject to change as there is high demand for our flutes, and we need to take our time to create the custom pieces.

 We may sometimes take only a limited amount of custom orders and made-to-order items per month depending on volume of orders and waitlist length.